CHAPTER 27: ON ALIEN BODIES AND COSMIC TWINS

 And slowly, the scientists notice something unsettling.
 It's just as human as they are.
 It just absorbs.
 Patiently.
 Almost respectfully.

 The vessel it came in resists every attempt to decipher its technology.
 It can’t be taken apart.
 It can’t be operated.
 The scientists and engineers assigned to study it are completely stumped.
-It shows none of the familiar markers of a vehicle—no seams, no controls, no emissions.
+It shows none of the familiar markers of what humans define as a vehicle—no seams, no controls, no emissions.
 It neither expels energy nor seems to draw any in.

 It’s as if a supercomputer had been dropped into the jungles of Africa and left among gorillas—not broken, not hidden, just present.
 Perfectly functional.
 Entirely beyond their ability to understand.